textcreationpartnership/A01681/README.md

 #####Body#####

+1. ❧A premonition for euery diſpoſition:
+Publiſhed for the profit of all if it be well applied.
+By Charles Gybbon.

-1. A Mappe of mans miſerie.
+    _ A Mappe of mans miſerie.

-    _ ¶Therfore do good whilſt ye may, remembring this ſaying.

-    _ ¶If thou dooſt conſider what inconueniences and euils be incident, and come oftentimes with proſperitie and riches, thou wouldeſt be better contented with thy poore eſtate.

-    _ ¶Therefore comfort thy ſelfe with theſe conſolations, remembring this ſaying:

-1. A Mirror of Gods iustice.
+    _ A Mirror of Gods iustice.

-    _ ¶Therfore do good whilſt ye may, remembring this ſaying.

-    _ ¶If thou dooſt conſider what inconueniences and euils be incident, and come oftentimes with proſperitie and riches, thou wouldeſt be better contented with thy poore eſtate.

-    _ ¶Therefore comfort thy ſelfe with theſe conſolations, remembring this ſaying:

-1. A mention of his mercie.
+    _ A mention of his mercie.

-    _ ¶Therfore do good whilſt ye may, remembring this ſaying.

-    _ ¶If thou dooſt conſider what inconueniences and euils be incident, and come oftentimes with proſperitie and riches, thou wouldeſt be better contented with thy poore eſtate.

-    _ ¶Therefore comfort thy ſelfe with theſe conſolations, remembring this ſaying:
 Our life we leade Gods lawes to learne, with will to do the ſame:We read to know, and know to liue,
-    _ ¶Therfore do good whilſt ye may, remembring this ſaying.

-    _ ¶If thou dooſt conſider what inconueniences and euils be incident, and come oftentimes with proſperitie and riches, thou wouldeſt be better contented with thy poore eſtate.

-    _ ¶Therefore comfort thy ſelfe with theſe conſolations, remembring this ſaying:

-1. ❧A caueat for Rich-men:
+    _ ❧A caueat for Rich-men:
 Be rich in Faith.

-    _ ¶Therfore do good whilſt ye may, remembring this ſaying.
+      * ¶Therfore do good whilſt ye may, remembring this ſaying.

-    _ ¶If thou dooſt conſider what inconueniences and euils be incident, and come oftentimes with proſperitie and riches, thou wouldeſt be better contented with thy poore eſtate.

-    _ ¶Therefore comfort thy ſelfe with theſe conſolations, remembring this ſaying:

-1. ❧A comfort for Poore-men:
+    _ ❧A comfort for Poore-men:
 Be poore in Spyrite.

-    _ ¶Therfore do good whilſt ye may, remembring this ſaying.

-    _ ¶If thou dooſt conſider what inconueniences and euils be incident, and come oftentimes with proſperitie and riches, thou wouldeſt be better contented with thy poore eſtate.
+      * ¶If thou dooſt conſider what inconueniences and euils be incident, and come oftentimes with proſperitie and riches, thou wouldeſt be better contented with thy poore eſtate.

-    _ ¶Therefore comfort thy ſelfe with theſe conſolations, remembring this ſaying:
+      * ¶Therefore comfort thy ſelfe with theſe conſolations, remembring this ſaying:

 #####Back#####
-A premonition for euery disposition published for the profit of all if it be well applied / by Charl **Types of content**
+AT LONDON
+Printed by I. C. for Thomas Gubbin.
+Anno.
+Dom.
+1588.
+**Types of content**

   * There are 2 **verse** lines!